Updated: Thursday 29 October

 Advice for drivers 🚗

-⏰ In the last week road users have been making cross-city trips via Great Ancoats.
+⏰ Since early September road users have been making cross-city trips via Great Ancoats.
 A lot of these journeys would be quicker via the outer Ring Road (Alan Turing Way - see below for more information) or if travelling further afield via the M60.
 This may be further to travel, but it will save time behind the wheel (and help keep everyone moving!).

 Improve your journey 👍